Frequently Asked Questions.

 4) Athletes may be required to complete a drug test before the results of the race will be finalized and prizes awarded.

-Please be advised of the following, with regard to entering and competing in the Kilimanjaro Marathon (42.2km), Tigo Half Marathon (21.1km) races on 26 February 2023.
+Please be advised of the following, with regard to entering and competing in the Kilimanjaro Full Marathon (42.2km), and Half Marathon (21.1km) races on 23 February 2025.

 In accordance with ATHLETICS TANZANIA and their notice of 7 February 2022, Ref.
 No. RT/VoL.5/4/MKJ/86.